dazeb/gatsby-starter-lumen/content/posts/2021-09-20---chia-farming-plotting-on-truenas-scale-🌱-💠.md

 After setting up Proxmox 7 to farm my Chia plots and mine Ethereum at the same time with each miner in their own virtual machine, i thought it would be good to try out TrueNAS SCALE as a main server for my SAMBA shares and since there is an official app made by the TrueNAS team for Chia im going to give it a go.
 Maybe install the Machinaris plugin also.

-Also i will add some links where you can find more plugins for TruNAS.
+Also i will add some links where you can find more plugins for TrueNAS.

 ## Requirements: